playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 > Wait, "for the first time"?

 Yup!
-React, Angular, and Vue all are capable of updating (or, re-rendering) when they need to.
+React, Angular and Vue all are capable of updating (or "re-rendering") when they need to.

-For example, let's say you want to show `dateStr` to a user, but then later in the day the time switches over.
+For example, let's say you want to show `dateStr` to a user, but then later in the day, the time switches over.
 While you'd have to handle the code to keep track of the time, **the respective framework would notice that you've modified the values of `dateStr` and re-render the component to display the new value**.

 While the method each framework uses to tell _when_ to re-render is different, they all have a highly stable method of doing so.

 This feature is arguably the biggest advantage of building an application with one of these frameworks.

 **This idea of having a bit of code run at a specific time relative to a component is called a component's "Lifecycle"**.
 Each part of a component's lifecycle has some kind of method behind it.
-There are many more types of lifecycle methods, including one that updates any time a value on-screen is changed [which we'll dive deeper into with our "Lifecycles" chapter](/posts/lifecycle-methods).
+There are many more types of lifecycle methods, including one that updates any time a value on-screen is changed, [which we'll dive deeper into with our "Lifecycles" chapter](/posts/lifecycle-methods).

-Speaking of updating data on screen - let's take a look at how we can dynamically display data on a page.
+Speaking of updating data on-screen - let's take a look at how we can dynamically display data on a page.

 # Display

 While displaying the value in the console works well for debugging, it's not of much help to the user.
-After all, more than likely your users won't know what a console even is.
+After all, more than likely, your users won't know what a console even is.
 Let's show `dateStr` on-screen

 <!-- tabs:start -->